onunez177/kopycat/README.md

 ## Roadmap

+* Finish the API implementation
+ * Add error handling
+ * More testing
 * Write the CLI
- * As the name implies, it is meant to behave like cat; you cat kopycat a kopy.io paste to stdin, or a file to kopy.io
+ * As the name implies, it is meant to behave like `cat`; you cat kopycat a kopy.io paste to stdin, or a file to kopy.io
  * It will be just as friendly to pipelining, so you can, say, grep certain entries out of a log, and put the on kopy.io to share over IRC etc.